Scottish-Tech-Army/streetassist-exporter/docs/data.md

 This is because the Safety Culture exporter needs to be passed it in order to only download changes since the last time.
 If this table is dropped, then a full resync will be done.

-## Intermediate views

-This summarises the main views created so as to allow data to be used.
-I'm not going to fully document all views here, as the documentation will get out of date.
-Check the actual view definitions for details.

-### Inspection view

-The view `inspectionview` contains data about all inspections using the various "Service User Form" templates.
-It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields to extract all relevant information about an interaction.

-### Welfare Checks

-The view `welfarecheckview` contains data about all inspections using the "Welfare Check" template.
-It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields to extract all relevant information about a welfare check.

-### Sign ins

-The views `signinview` and `signincount` are used to track volunteer signins.

-- The view `signinview` extracts the names of each volunteer who signed in on a given night, by selecting from `inspections` where the `template_id` matches the "Sign in" template.

-- The view `signincount` converts the sign in data into nightly counts.
-It also performs some useful calculations used later (converting number of volunteers into equivalent costs at different wage rates, and calculating number of hours worked based on 7 hours per shift).

-## Power BI views

-The Power BI report uses a range of views.

-- The view `AllDigitalSUF` contains the contents of `inspectionview` appropriately filtered.
-This map is fairly straightforward, but not totally trivial.
-For examples, `inspectionview` contains the job outcome (extracted from a field in `inspection_items`) as `job_outcome`, and it is in this view that the outcome values are parsed.

-- The view `WelfareChecks` is a trivial mapping of `welfarecheckview` to different column header names.

-- The view `SummaryView` is a nightly summary.
-It combines data from `signincount` (to extract the number of volunteers each night) with data from `inspectionview`, and sums the data for all interactions over the night (for example, counting how many interactions had each type of outcome).

-## Other tables

-*TODO: There are some other tables required by Power BI that do not exist in the Safety Culture data; to be provided.*